The World Executive MBA with Cybersecurity

 You will study alongside professionals from national security, military, corporate and financial sector organizations.
 And you’ll have direct access to the inner workings of the organizations that shape the cyber policies that affect business and government.

-The World Executive MBA with Cybersecurity is a joint initiative of the School of Business and GW’s Homeland Security Policy Institute.
+The World Executive MBA with Cybersecurity is a joint initiative of the School of Business and GW’s Center for Cyber and Homeland Security.
 The World Executive MBA participants become part of a thriving pulse point for the exchange of knowledge and ideas.

 - Our faculty and students come from around the world, bringing an unparalleled diversity of experience and expertise.
 Instructors in the program include expert scholars with deep knowledge of the technology security arena and the surrounding policy and business climates.